 - After you fill out your credentials and receive your account verification email, login to your new No-IP account.

 - Create a new host, leave all of the information that is already clicked the same.

 - Behind a router or firewall?
 You will have to forward your ports.
 Take note: our documentation on port forwarding is limited due to the vast amounts of routers.
 Please check out your routers support page for more information if you are lost.

 - Download and install our dynamic update client.
 Our DUC will automatically keep track of your dynamic IP changes.

 - Now, you just need to check to see if everything is working correctly.
 You can go to www.portchecktool.com to confirm that your ports are forwarded correctly and that you can view your reef cam from the web.

-4. Once you have completed the above steps, it is time to login to your camera via the host you created to see what your fish are up to!
-You just need to make sure the webcams software is launched and ready to accept internet connections.
+Step 4: Once you have completed the above steps, it is time to login to your camera via the host you created to see what your fish are up to!
+You just need to make sure the webcam’s software is launched and ready to accept Internet connections.